 Title Credit Who May Take Description Prerequisites Health Semester Freshmen, Sophomores A basic course covering such topics as mental health, coping with stress, general nutrition, substance abuse, physical fitness concepts, and the development of good health habits.
 None Physical Education Semester Freshmen, Sophomores, Juniors A course that stresses physical fitness, participation in team and individual sports, and exposure to unique recreational activities (fulfills the one-semester P.E. requirement).
 Course may be repeated.
 None Wellness Semester All Students A strength-and-conditioning program that incorporates a variety of exercises and techniques to improve cardio, respiratory, and muscular conditioning (fulfills the one-semester P.E. requirement).
 Course may be repeated.
 None Yoga Semester Sophomores, Juniors, Seniors This class will embark on a learning journey that challenges not just the body, but also the mind and spirit.
 It will acquaint the student with the history, development, branches, and practices of yoga.
 Emphasis will be placed on physical practice of individual postures, sets of postures, breathing, meditation, and relaxation techniques.
 Students will assess and reflect on their health and lifestyle.
-None Strength and Conditioning Semester All Students A rigorous weight-lifting and conditioning program that incorporates plyometrics, agility drills, and sprints.
+None Strength and Conditioning Semester All Students Students will participate in a weightlifting and conditioning program that incorporates both free and machine weights, plyometrics, and agility drillsThe course is designed to improve the athletic performance of student athletes by becoming faster, stronger, more agile, and less susceptible to injury.
+This will be accomplished by learning and following proper and safe strength and conditioning principles and techniques.
 (Fulfills the one-semester P.E. requirement.)
 Course may be repeated.
 Participation on an athletic team Introduction to Sports Medicine Semester Sophomores, Juniors, Seniors A course that teaches prevention, recognition, and treatment of athletic injuries; a good choice for those who are interested in careers in Sports Medicine or a related area of study.
 Course may be repeated.
 Department approval